brainhack-school2023/nagakarthik_project/README.md

 ### Conclusions

 Neural implicit representations present a powerful alternative for parameterizing discrete voxel-grid based 3D images.
-The parameterization is done by learning (approximating) a continuous function that maps the input coordinate to its intensity value at that image.
-Based on two downsampled views of the same contrast, the model was trained to reconstruct a high-resolution image using voxel-wise mean-squared error as the loss function.
+The parameterization is done by learning (approximating) a continuous function that maps the input coordinate to its intensity value at that coordinate.
+Based on two downsampled views of the same contrast on different anatomical planes, the model was trained to reconstruct a high-resolution image using voxel-wise mean-squared error as the loss function.
 Lastly, an ablation study on the effect of the dimensionality of Fourier features showed that projecting the input coordinates to higher dimensions improves the reconstruction accuracy and results in better high-resolution images.

+### Acknowledgements

+I would like to thank the course instructor Prof. Eva Alonso Ortiz and the TAs Jan Valošek and Andjela Dimitrijevic for their feedback and quick response to my questions during the course.
+I also thank the global organizers of BrainHack School for creating/managing the training modules.

 ### References